 Act 40 provided much needed recurring revenues for South Carolina’s roads and bridges.
-Each year, as this new funding is phased in, it will be used to tackle deferred maintenance and safety needs on the state highway system.
-Over the next 10 years, the state plans to address four key areas of need across the state (1) Bridges; (2) Interstates; (3) Paving; and (4) Rural Road Safety.
+Each year, as this new funding is phased in, it will be used to tackle deferred maintenance and safety needs across the state.
+The state has laid out a 10-year plan to address the areas of greatest need, focusing on pavement conditions, bridges, rural road safety, and interstates.

 Rural Road Safety Program

 South Carolina has the highest rural road fatality rate in the nation.
 As such, the new program uses targeted data to identify and implement needed safety features on 1,000 miles of the state’s deadliest roads.
 The types of safety improvements will vary and will be designed specifically for each road.
 They include rumble strips, wider and brighter pavement markings, brighter signs, high-friction surface treatments, wider/paved shoulders, improved clear zones, guardrails, cable barriers, eliminating vertical drop-offs along pavement edges and beveling of driveway pipes.

 Using a “Fix it First” approach, SCDOT is currently working to improve 140 miles of existing interstate highways.
 As the revenue grows, the agency will be able to address additional miles.
 After the tax credit sunsets in 2022, the following areas of rural interstates have been identified as top priorities for capacity improvements through the Rural Interstate Freight Network Mobility Improvement Program.

 - I-26 – Exit 125 to Exit 169 (43 miles)